What is CBN? Effects, benefits, and more

 Tinctures usually begin to produce effects within 30 to 45 minutes.
 They’ll already be working by the time your body finishes digesting the tincture that you swallowed.

-We’ve enhanced our nighttime tincture with soothing linalool terpenes from lavender, which may work to naturally induce relaxation.
+We’ve enhanced our nighttime tincture with soothing linalool terpenes from lavender, which may help naturally induce relaxation.
 We’ve also included valerian root, a natural sleep supporter that may help prepare the mind and body for sweet dreams.

 Does CBN have side effects?